alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 All three equations (Eq 1,2 &3) are the same, just that in different reference it will be written in one of these forms.

-### The equation $w \cdot x \gt b$  defines all the points on one side of the hyperplane, and $w \cdot x \ge b$  all the points on the other side of  the hyperplane and on the hyperplane itself.
+### The equation $w. x > b$  defines all the points on one side of the hyperplane, and $w \cdot x \ge b$  all the points on the other side of  the hyperplane and on the hyperplane itself.

 ### This happens to be the  very definition of “linear separability”